 Getting to grips with the similarities and differences of your current and prospective audiences is what makes accurate segmentation possible.
 Segmentation today is data-focussed and data-driven.

 It’s the intelligent use of big data that gives brands the ability to properly engage with consumers, have an edge over their competitors and ultimately become market leaders, thought leaders and outstanding digital disruptors.
-Between big data and the normalisation of personalised communication, market segmentation is basically a must for any brands looking to make it in the big wide world.
+Between big data and the normalisation of personalised communication, market segmentation is basically a must for any brand looking to make it in the big wide world.

 So, where do you begin?